splunk/observability-workshop/docs/module-support/hotrod-eks.md

 !!! note
     You can ignore the error about `unable to write kubeconfig` as we address this below.

-Once complete update your `kubeconfig` to allow `kubectl` access to the cluster:
+Once complete update your `kubeconfig` to allow `sudo kubectl` access to the cluster:

 === "Shell Command"